CharleRoger/Garden/Canon/Regions/Sunshore/Cadereu/Ran/Religion/Tot.md

 The **Tot Cenukki** "highest tot" (plural *Totyq Cenukkiq*) was the highest ranking tot, to which all Totyq Cenukyq and other totyq in the city-state were subordinate.
 The position was initially that of a "first among equals", though it evolved away from that, first de facto and then de jure.

 It was common for a Tot Cenukki to also wield considerable secular power.
 Such was the case with the position of the Tot Cenukki of [[Taspi]], whose powers rivaled even those of the king.
 In [[Totky]], the successor state of Taspi, the two Totyq Cenukkiq led the state in a theocracy.
 Though [[Feculky]] was ruled by kings for most of its existence, this briefly changed during the [[Totky#Feculky uprising|Feculky uprising]] when the totyq overthrew the puppet king, installing a Tot Cenukki of their own as the leader of the state.

+# Later developments

+Over time, totyq became seen as increasingly political.
+In Totkywa, totyq were dominant in public life and political positions.
+While still seen as holy, their religious duties were lessened by the advent of the Singers,